masoudir/mavros_tutorial/tutorials/docs/Chapter1_ArduRover_with_CLI/Step1_How_to_change_mode.md

-# How to change mode of Ardupilot-SITL Rover in MAVROS
+# How to change mode of Ardupilot-SITL Rover

 *Author:* Masoud Iranmehr